-The purpose of a dispute is to recover funds for transactions that have already been captured.
-Disputes are often used to redress fraudulent transactions or problems with the quality or delivery of the product.
+The purpose of a dispute is to recover funds for captured transactions.
+Disputes are often used to correct fraudulent transactions or problems with the quality or delivery of the product.

 Stripe offers a guided Dashboard process and an API to submit disputes and monitor them through to resolution.
 This process typically takes between 30 and 90 days.
 For users managing occasional disputes, we recommend using the Dashboard.
 Users that handle a high volume of disputes may find it easier to programmatically manage disputes using the API.